 The Simon Research Lab is led by Dr. Melissa A. Simon, Vice Chair of Clinical Research in the Department of Obstetrics and Gynecology, George H. Gardner Professor of Clinical Gynecology, and Professor of Obstetrics and Gynecology, Preventive Medicine and Medical Social Sciences.
 Dr. Simon's primary research interests are aimed at eliminating health inequities among low income, medically underserved women across the lifespan.

-- Dr. Simon will be speaking at the 2017 Latino Health Symposium on Sunday, November 11.
-Deadline to submit an abstract is October 23rd.
+- Dr. Simon spoke at the 2017 Latino Health Symposium on Sunday, November 11.

 - Check out a Simon Lab summer intern's student guest blog post and a Skinny Trees Podcast Mini Episode.